zephyralistair/Imaging-Physics-Lab-Toolbox/README.md

 # Imaging Physics Lab Toolbox
 Toolbox for medical imaging data pre & post processing for the Meikle Imaging Physics Lab @ USYD

-Currently contains two tools in the Jupyter Notebook folder:
+The repository currently includes two tools in the Jupyter Notebooks folder:
 - Image derived input function extraction
     - Contains code for DICOM reading and preprocessing
     - Extracts input functions from either the aorta or left ventricle